How To Look Up An LLC in South Carolina? (In-Depth Guide)

 The primary method to search for an LLC in South Carolina is through the Business Name Search on the Secretary of State's website.

-According to data from the South Carolina Secretary of State's office, as of January 2024, over 90% of LLC searches in the state are conducted through this method, making it the most widely utilized resource for business name inquiries.
+According to the South Carolina Secretary of State's office, as of January 2024, over 90% of LLC searches in the state go through this method, making it the most widely used resource for business name inquiries.

 Here's what you'll need to do:

-• Here, you can enter the business name using options like "Begins With," "Contains," or "Exact Match" to refine your search.
+- You can enter the business name using options like "Begins With," "Contains," or "Exact Match" to narrow your search.

-• If you're unsure of the business name or only remember a part of it, the "Contains" option can be particularly helpful.
+- If you don't know the full business name or only remember part of it, the "Contains" option works well.
 It will return all entities with your specified text string anywhere in their name.

 The search results will typically include the business name, status, and other key details.